 Most people will lose at least one tooth in their life.
 You may think that small gap is not harmful and the only reason to replace it is for cosmetic purposes.
-The reality is even one single tooth can lead to a variety of complex issues with your oral health.
+The reality is that even one single missing tooth can lead to a variety of complex issues with your oral health.
 That seemingly harmless void in your jaw bone will begin to weaken and deteriorate, eventually leading to bone loss.
-Also, the surrounding teeth will begin to shift towards the hallow space.
+The surrounding teeth will begin to shift towards the hallow space.
 This can lead to bite issues and increase your risk for gum disease.

 Why Choose a Dental Implant for a Single Missing Tooth?

 A dental implant looks and functions just like your natural tooth, providing the best solution to replacing your lost tooth.
 Dental implants are actually titanium posts that are surgically implanted in to your jaw bone to replace the tooth root as well as support the replacement tooth.
 This better preserves the bone and prevents bone loss.
 The replacement tooth is a dental crown that will look, feel and function just like your other teeth.
 It will also not require any extra special care.
 You can brush and floss as you normally do and there are no food restrictions.